-Overall Apr 1 thru Jun 30, 2021 To Date
+Overall Jul 1 thru Sep 30, 2021 To Date

 Total Projected Budget from All Sources \$0.00 \$12,800,000.00

 Total Budget \$0.00 \$12,800,000.00

 Total Obligated \$0.00 \$12,800,000.00

-Total Funds Drawdown \$486.23 \$11,608,093.72
+Total Funds Drawdown \$3,480.00 \$11,611,573.72

-Program Funds Drawdown \$486.23 \$11,608,093.72
+Program Funds Drawdown \$3,480.00 \$11,611,573.72

 Program Income Drawdown \$0.00 \$0.00

 Program Income Received \$0.00 \$0.00

 Total Funds Expended \$0.00 \$6,200.00

 New York City Department of Housing and \$0.00 \$6,200.00

 Most Impacted and Distressed Expended \$0.00 \$0.00

-PROJECT DESCRIPTION: LMDC has allocated \$12,000,000 to the New York City Housing Preservation Department to identify and administer projects that (1) provide affordable housing for low, moderate and middle income residents through the preservation of Mitchell Lama or other affordable housing complexes, acquisition of new land or properties for affordable housing or the creation of incentives for the private sector to develop affordable housing; (2) are located in Lower Manhattan; (3) spend approximately \$200,000 per dwelling unit preserved or created; and (4) are consistent with the goals and principles outlined in HPDs The New Housing Marketplace: Creating Housing for the Next Generation.
+PROJECT DESCRIPTION: LMDC has allocated \$12,800,000 working with the New York City Housing Preservation Department and the New York State Homes and Community Renewal to identify and administer projects that (1) provide affordable housing for low, moderate and middle income residents through the preservation of Mitchell Lama or other affordable housing complexes, acquisition of new land or properties for affordable housing or the creation of incentives for the private sector to develop affordable housing; (2) are located in Lower Manhattan; (3) spend up to \$1,000,000 per dwelling unit preserved or created; and (4) are consistent with the goals and principles outlined in HPDs.
+The New Housing Marketplace: Creating Housing for the Next Generation.

 SCHEDULE: Projects funded by the Affordable Housing Program were originally expected to be identified by December 31, 2012.
-The program is being redefined to meet current market conditions.
+The program was redefined to meet current market conditions.

 PROGRAM OBJECTIVE: The creation of affordable housing is as a key component of a strong and vibrant Lower Manhattan community.
-As stated in LMDCs Principles and Revised Preliminary Blueprint for the Future of Lower Manhattan expanding the residential population [would] create a strong sense of community throughout Lower Manhattan, and this housing must be for a wide variety of income levels.
+As stated in LMDCs Principles and Revised Preliminary Blueprint for the future of Lower Manhattan expanding the residential population would create a strong sense of community throughout Lower Manhattan, and this housing must be for a wide variety of income levels.
 The Affordable Housing Program would help achieve that outcome.

 BENEFICIARIES: The Affordable Housing Program will benefit moderate and low income residents of Lower Manhattan.
-TOTAL ESTIMATED COST: This Final Action Plan allocates \$12,000,000 of federal funds for affordable housing.
+TOTAL ESTIMATED COST: This Final Action Plan has allocated \$12,800,000 of federal funds for affordable housing.
+This amount may be increased if other funds become available for reallocation.
 Other government and/or private resources may supplement these funds.